 How will SRG be distinguished from letter grades as there are 5 numbers on SRG scales and 5 traditional letter grades?
 Five numbers on an SRG scale and 5 traditional letter grades, so how do I not equate a “4” to an “A” or a “1” to a “D”?

-The district will adopt a Secondary Conversion to Letter Grades chart that will help answer this question.
-This work is still in progress.
+The district has adopted a Secondary Conversion to Letter Grades chart that will help answer this question.
+Please visit www.usd259.org/grading to view the chart.

 What is “mastery”?

 Mastery is the term used when students have met the grade level standard/target.

 How are high school transcripts going to look for universities?

 Transcripts will have all necessary information needed for students applying to colleges/universities.